Arts Education Programs for People with Disabilities

 9 and upMusic

-Choral ensemble where students sing together
+Choral ensemble where participants sing together

 Instruction both in person on our Boston campus and via video conference